 Please Wait ...

-The Integrity Beef Sustainability Pilot project aims to improve the sustainability of the entire beef production value chain and create a scalable model for the U.S. beef industry by aligning with the vision, indicators and metrics of the U.S. Roundtable for Sustainable Beef.
+The Integrity Beef Sustainability Pilot Project aims to improve the sustainability of the entire beef production value chain and create a scalable model for the U.S. beef industry by aligning with the vision, indicators and metrics of the U.S. Roundtable for Sustainable Beef.

 To improve the sustainability of the beef industry, all production levels must work together.
 This project engages the full beef supply chain to test the USRSB metrics, explore scalable solutions that could be applicable for beef producers across the country and create opportunities to share data and best practices up and down the value chain.
-The collaborators in this pilot are McDonald’s, Noble Research Institute, Integrity Beef Alliance, Beef Marketing Group, Tyson Foods, and Golden State Foods.
+The collaborators in this pilot were McDonald’s, Noble Research Institute, Integrity Beef Alliance, Beef Marketing Group, Tyson Foods, and Golden State Foods.

 All participants are committed to documenting and sharing information from each production phase to increase efficiency and improve sustainability impacts throughout the supply chain.
 Each segment will measure progress on key sustainability indicators based on the metrics agreed upon by the USRSB.
 The first draft of metrics was published for public comment in July of 2017 at the 2nd Annual USRSB General Assembly.

 The USRSB metrics will address specific management practices focused on sustainability in each of the indicator areas.
 Following the USRSB guidelines will increase awareness of management practices and their impacts in these key indicator areas by all participants.